Get E-Book

 Reading and Writing Files

 The snippets in this chapter use CommonJS with node: built-in specifiers.
 Examples that use await are async-function fragments.
-If you run them with top-level await in an ES module, rewrite require() calls as import declarations.
+If you run them with top-level await in an ES module, rewrite the require() calls as import declarations.

 Reading Entire Files with readFile